ChatScript/ChatScript/WIKI/ChatScript-Json.md

 sudo yum -y install libcurl libcurl-devel
 ```
 On some other machines that doesn't install library stuff and maybe you need

 ```
 sudo apt-get install libcurl3 libcurl3-gnutls libcurl4-openssl-dev
 ```

 System variables `%httpresponse` will hold the most recent http return code from calling `^jsonopen`.

-If you call `^jsonopen(direct ...` then the result will not be facts, but the text will be directly shipped
+If you call `^jsonopen(direct ...)` then the result will not be facts, but the text will be directly shipped
 back as the answer.
 Be wary of doing this if the result will be large (>30K?) since you will overflow your
 buffer without being checked.

-^JSONopen automatically url-encodes headers and urls
+^jsonopen automatically url-encodes headers and urls

 Note: CS blocks until the call is complete.
 On a production server if you expect that the call can take
 serious time, you are advised to send the request in OOB to your own additional layer which returns to CS immediately.